Thursday, November 21, 2024

 5-8 hours

-There are two solutions to this issue as far as I know:
+There are two solutions to this issue:

 • Find a 2GB vRAM laptop.
 Provided your models are small (which are likely to be the case if you’re going to client’s places or contruction sites)

-• Get a Surface Device with dedicated graphics
+• Get a Surface Device with dedicated graphics (if you want to handle much bigger models).

 The Surface Device I’m picking here is the Surface Studio 2 which along with the Surface Book 3 are the only recent Surface devices that have a dedicated graphics.
-The Surface Pro is also useful for CAD design, we’ll go over the Surface Pro way later.
+The Surface Pro is also useful for CAD design, we’ll go over the Surface Pro way down but it’s mostly good for 2D work and small 3D models.

 Surface Studio 2: Hardware

-You can choose either the Surface Book or the Surface Studio both have the same functionality and almost the same hardware performance for AutoCAD.
+You can choose either the Surface Book or the Surface Studio both have the same functionality and almost the same performance for AutoCAD.

 Since AutoCAD doesn’t seem to make good use of workstation graphics (we’ll get to that later) the choice is between the 4050RTX or the 4060RTX.
 The former has 6GB vRAM while the latter has 8GB vRAM.

 Of course, if you are a student if you have the budget, it’s not a bad idea to pick the 4050RTX.
+You can use it later after you graduate as well (Check my post How to make your laptop last forever).

-Surface Pro 9:
+Surface Pro

-• Models must obviously be small (50-100 parts).
+• You work with small (50-100 parts) models.
 Typical student size.

 Rendering: Important!